-If you have experienced any of the above circumstances, you may have grounds for a medical malpractice claim, and should contact a medical malpractice lawyer at Neinstein today.
+If you have experienced any of the above circumstances, you may have grounds for a medical malpractice claim, and should contact Neinstein Medical Malpractice Lawyers today.
 Our firm's head office is located at 1200 Bay St, Suite 800, in Toronto.
-You can contact a medical malpractice lawyer at 1-866-798-6675 to set up a free, no obligation evaluation and consultation today.
+You can contact a medical malpractice lawyer at 1-866-798-6723 to set up a free, no obligation evaluation and consultation today.
 Neinstein offers service to Whitby, and would be happy to assess your claim.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.